Skip to content

 Retrieving the flag

-The HTTP response contains a React error payload.
-Embedded within this response are the contents of .env.local, including the flag:
+The HTTP response comes back as a React error payload.
+Buried in there are the contents of .env.local, including the flag:

 OSS{r3act2sh3ll}